Modeling memory in time-respecting paths on temporal networks: Results

 \subsection{Memory in the TRPs decreases the diffusion speed}

 Several works have shown that memory affects the speed of diffusion on temporal networks \cite{karsai2011, rocha2011simulated, artime2017dynamics, williams2022, Tizzani_2018}.
 We investigate how memory in time-respecting paths (TRPs) impacts the diffusion speed.
 To do so, we first introduce a model to generate synthetic graphs with varying memory.
 This allows us to control memory and span different regimes in a controlled setting.
-We let $d$ denote the average expected degree of each snapshot, and we introduce two parameters $\hat{m} \in \mathbb{N}$, and $\alpha \in [0,1]$, describing memory.
+We introduce two parameters $\hat{m} \in \mathbb{N}$, and $\alpha \in [0,1]$, describing memory.
 The parameter $\hat{m}$, similarly to $m$ in the previous sections, is a memory horizon used to introduce correlation between the last $\hat{m}$ snapshot.
 The parameter $\alpha$ weights the correlation term: by design, we expect the memory $p$ to be an increasing function of $\alpha$.
-By letting $D_t, A_t$ be the degree and adjacency matrices at time $t$ respectively, we introduce $L_t = (D_t + I_n)^{-1}(A_t + I_n)$.
+By letting $D_t, A_t$ be the degree and adjacency matrices at time $t$ respectively, we introduce $L_t = (D_t + I_n)^{-1}(A_t + I_n)$, where $I_n$ denotes the identity matrix of size $n$.
 The entries of $L_t$ indicate the probability of moving between two nodes at time $t$, including self-edges for every node.
 Consequently, the entries of $M(t; \hat{m}) = \prod_{t' = t-\hat{m}}^{t-1} L_{t'}$ express the likelihood of two nodes to be connected by a TRP in the last $\hat{m}$ steps.